 Update on Status of Activity - This activity is fully implemented and will be ongoing with no changes or modifications.
-The following developments are expected to be ongoing during 2021:
+The following developments are expected to be ongoing during 2022:

-ONGOING DEVELOPMENT IN 2021 PROJECT NAME DESCRIPTION Ladd Senior Housing Development of 40-unit senior project in the Village of Ladd as part of HACC's goal to expand housing to underserved rural areas of the State.
+ONGOING DEVELOPMENT IN 2022 PROJECT NAME DESCRIPTION Ladd Senior Housing Development of 40-unit senior project in the Village of Ladd as part of HACC's goal to expand housing to underserved rural areas of the State.
 Partnership with Laborers Home Development Corporation, a local non-profit affiliated with the Labor Unions.
 HACC, through a related affiliate will be a member of the GP and have first right of refusal and will provide 11 Project Based Vouchers.
-Closing anticipated in Q4 of 2020 and construction completion scheduled in 2021.
+Closing anticipated in Q4 of 2020 and construction completion scheduled in 2022.
 Sugar Creek Crossing Development of 43-unit senior project in the Village of Robinson as part of HACC's goal to expand housing to underserved rural areas of the State.
 Partnered with a for-profit developer, HACC, through a related affiliate will be a member of the GP and have first right of refusal and will provide 11 Project Based Vouchers.
-Closing anticipated in Q4 of 2020 and construction completion scheduled in 2021.
+Closing anticipated in Q4 of 2020 and construction completion scheduled in 2022.
 Newton Senior Housing Development of 35-unit senior project in the Village of Newton as part of HACC's goal to expand housing to underserved rural areas of the State.
 Partnered with a for-profit developer, HACC, through a related affiliate will be a member of the GP and have first right of refusal and will provide 9 Project Based Vouchers.
-Closing anticipated in Q4 of 2020 and construction completion schedule in 2021.
+Closing anticipated in Q4 of 2020 and construction completion schedule in Q1 of 2022 and leased by end of 2022.
 Main Street Lofts Development of a 24-unit permanent supportive housing for individuals with special needs located in West Chicago.
 HACC has entered into an Agreement with the DuPage County Housing Authority to administer MTW Vouchers for this project.
-Closing anticipated in Q4 of 2020 and construction completion schedule in 2021.
+Closing anticipated in Q4 of 2020 and construction completion schedule in 2023.
+Williams Street Townhomes Development of a 32-unit project located in Dwight, Illinois as part of HACC's commitment to provide affordable housing for families.
+The property features 1, 2, and 3-bedroom units.
 Other Rural Sites Identification and submission of additional 9% Low Income Housing Tax Credit applications to continue the goal to expand housing to underserved rural areas of the State.

-Update on Status of Activity - This activity is fully implemented and will be remain ongoing during 2021.
+Update on Status of Activity - This activity is fully implemented and will be remain ongoing during 2022.

-Changes or Modifications - No change or modifications of this activity will be undertaken in 2021.
+Changes or Modifications - No change or modifications of this activity will be undertaken in 2022.